Outstanding Riverfront Cabin on 1.5 Acres. The property is completely fenced and very relaxing.

 Just 18 miles up Oregon Scenic Highway 38 from Reedsport, is the historic town of Scottsburg.
 One of Oregons oldest communities.
 The temperature is often a good ten degrees warmer than the coast, and with the towering cliffs of trees, and the river flowing peacefully by.

 This charming cabin has a rustic log interior.
 The cabin has a full kitchen with all the modern amenities, a full bathroom.
-There are two bedrooms - the master has a queen bed and a twin bed, the second bedroom has two twins.
+There are two bedrooms - the master has a queen bed and a twin bed, the second bedroom has a queen bed.
 The walls have a small gap up the top so some light and noise does transfer from room to room.
 Most folks never notice it.
 We now have good WIFI service at the cabin with a new router and provider!!!
 Also we have added a beautiful new deck on the front of the cabin to enjoy your meals while overlooking the garden.

 The cottage is set about 100 feet from the River on an 1.5 acres.
 The cabin shares the property with another house that is not rented out or used when the cabin is rented.
 This is a perfect place to have a private getaway or bring the kids for swimming and fishing in the river during the day and campfires in the evening.
 (Please note there is sometimes a complete fire ban in the county in peak summer season - that means no campfires, fireworks, or charcoal grills).
 A large lawn outside the cabin allows for family BBQs, games or a quiet place to relax.
 Charcoal grill provided unless fire ban in effect in which case a gas BBQ (with gas) will be provided.